SteveBenton6/garden_tips_full-stack/README.md

 - __Create a Garden Tip__

-  - After clicking the Create Tip buttion in the top navigation menu - the user is provided with a form to submit their Garden Tip.
+  - After clicking the Create Tip button in the top navigation menu - the user is provided with a form to submit their Garden Tip.
   - The Title has to be unique - if it is not unique - a warning message is provided and the user starts again creating the Garden Tip.
   - The Garden Tip is submitted to admin for approval before being shown on the site.

 ![Create Garden Tip](./doc-assets/features/CreateTip.png)

-- __Edit a Graden Tip__
+- __Edit a Garden Tip__

   - The creator of a Garden Tip is provided with Edit and Delete buttons for the tip.
   - After clicking the Edit button, the user is provided with a form, pre-populated with the previously entered info.